One-line setup

 Every finding includes the pattern, severity, call sites extracted from stack traces, and a concrete fix suggestion.
 Structurally deduplicated by (pattern, sorted labels, call site) — one report per bug, not per occurrence.

-npx pulscheck scan src/ runs 9 regex-based source-level patterns that map onto the runtime detectors. npx pulscheck ci outputs SARIF and exits non-zero on findings for CI gates.
+npx pulscheck scan src/ runs an AST-based detector for fetch() inside useEffect without AbortController — the static sibling of the runtime after-teardown pattern. npx pulscheck ci outputs SARIF and exits non-zero on findings for CI gates.